bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 ```

 The called functions
-- filter for the input with predicates (callback)
+- filter the input with predicate callbacks
 and
 - they return results.

-But because we have erased away ALL **type** informatiom, we have no longer access to the data we need, to
+But because we have **erased** away ALL **type** informatiom, we have no longer access to the data we need, to
 - answer the questions asked to the predicate functions via callbcks
 and
-- to continue with our processing, we need the full interface we passed into the functions.
+- to continue with our processing, because we need the full interface we passed into the functions.

-We found no solution to this pattern in the libraries we found
+We found no solution to this pattern in the libraries we searched
 - [Boost Type Erasure]: https://www.boost.org/doc/libs/1_78_0/doc/html/boost_typeerasure/any.html#boost_typeerasure.any.conversions
 - [AnyAny]: https://github.com/kelbon/AnyAny
 - [Dyno]: https://github.com/ldionne/dyno